Get help with bills in Wayne County and Detroit Michigan.

 The Heat And Warmth Fund can help pay heating and winter electric bills in Wayne County.
 It is for households that have an immediate need for the delivery of fuel, whose heat has been shut off, or people in crisis with a disconnect notice.
 Call (800) 866-8429 for details.

 Saint Christine Christian Services (phone number (313) 535-7272) provides emergency hardship grants as well as financial assistance for different types of expenses.
 The programs are made available to residents of the Brightmoor MI area.
 They types of help provided include money for rent, mortgage help, or utility bills.
-There are also free vouchers or gift cards for prescription medications, bus fare, and even funds for medical bills.
+There are also free vouchers or gift cards for prescription medications, bus fare, and even funds to help pay critical medical bills.
 The office is at 15317 Dacosta St, Detroit, MI 48223.

 Society of Saint Vincent DePaul - Archdiocese of Detroit, which can be reached at (313) 393-2930, is a place that offers temporary financial help for expenses such as light and utility bills.
-There are also rent payment programs, temporary housing and other bills.
-Families and individuals who are experiencing an unexpected financial crisis or emergency and have insufficient resources to obtain essential services may be able to qualify for help.
-They can also provide food, clothing, and even run a vehicle donation program.
+There are also rent payment programs, temporary housing and money in some cases to pay other bills.
+Families and individuals who are experiencing an unexpected financial crisis and have insufficient resources to obtain essential services may be able to qualify for help.
+They can also provide free food boxes, clothing, and even run a vehicle donation program.
+The main SVDP is at 3000 Gratiot Ave, Detroit, MI 48207.
 More on Detroit St. Vincent programs.

 Michigan Department of Human Services may be able to provide help to families and individuals facing conditions of some type of extreme hardship.
 There are also government benefits for the disabled and elderly in Wayne County.
 Grants will help pay bills for emergencies that threaten health and safety of the individuals.
 Programs offered include Home Rehabilitation Loans, Mortgage Relief, or grants as a form of Moving Expense Assistance